-Event Marketing: From Conception to Creation
+Event Marketing: From Concept to Creation

 Effective event marketing starts well before the event itself, and continues long after it ends.

-The Event Marketing Life-Cycle
+The Life-Cycle of Event Marketing

 Strategy & Positioning